Summertime Safety Tips for Seniors: Staying Safe and Healthy in Warm Weather

 Backup Plans for Power Outages:

-Summer storms can knock out power when you need air conditioning most, emphasizing the need for emergency plans.
+Summer storms can knock out power when you need air conditioning most—one reason many homeowners consider installing whole home generators as part of their emergency preparedness plan.

 Create a Summer Emergency Kit